zapier/zapier-platform-cli/README.md

 $ CLIENT_ID=1234 CLIENT_SECRET=abcd zapier test
 ```

-And your definition would look something like this:
+Your auth definition would look something like this:

 ```javascript
 const App = {